awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.Oracle.ToRDSOracle.md

   For more information about using database links with Amazon RDS, see the [Amazon RDS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Appendix.Oracle.CommonDBATasks.Database.html#Appendix.Oracle.CommonDBATasks.DBLinks)\.
 + The AWS SCT assessment report provides server metrics for the conversion\.
 These metrics about your Oracle instance include the following:
   + Computation and memory capacity of the target DB instance\.
-  + Unsupported Oracle features such as Unified Auditing, and Real Application Clusters that Amazon RDS doesn't support\.
+  + Unsupported Oracle features such as Real Application Clusters that Amazon RDS doesn't support\.
   + Disk read\-write load
   + Average total disk throughput
   + Server information such as server name, OS, host name, and character set\.